kdrag0n/bluestone/README.md

-# GLaBOT
+# Project Bluestone

-GLaBOT, the original Portal themed Discord bot written in Java.
+This is Project Bluestone, the rewrite of Goldmine in Java (and some Scala).

 You will need to create `auth.json` for the bot to be able to start.
 This is the template: